Preparing Metal Parts For Surface Coating

 Deburring

-Next, the interior and exterior of the parts undergo deburring using either vibratory finishing or centrifugal barrel finishing.
-The deburring process is meant to remove a build-up of machining burrs and other imperfections from a finished surface and is a necessary prerequisite to surface coating.
-Deburring also improves product quality, increases the lifespan of a part, and enhances aesthetic appeal.
+Next, the interior and exterior of the parts undergo deburring using either centrifugal barrel finishing (CBF) or vibratory processing.
+As pre-requisite for surface coating, deburring removes any build-up of machining burrs and other surface flaws.
+Deburring also improves product quality, increases the lifespan of a part and enhances aesthetic appeal.

 Polishing